arrogancebegetsgreed/Hwk5Repo/README.md

 # ReadMe #

 This is a package using Dijkstra's shortest path algorithm.
-It is pip installable.
+It is installable using pip.

 ## Project Structure ##